-- Completion or or concurrent enrollment in Sociology 355 (Quantitative Methods) or 354 (Qualitative Methods).
+- Completion or concurrent (fall) enrollment in Sociology 355 (Quantitative Methods) OR 354 (Qualitative Methods).

 - 6 units (split across two semesters) of the Sociology Honors Thesis Seminar (488H & 489H).

-- A senior’s thesis to be evaluated by the SHP instructions.
+- A senior’s thesis to be evaluated by the SHP instructors.

 Recruitment typically begins in late February/early March.

-For more information, email Coordinator Oliver Wang at firstname.lastname@example.org
+For more information, email Program Coordinator Kerry Woodward firstname.lastname@example.org